epirecipes/EpiCats/pn_stratify_ageclasses/pn_stratify_ageclasses.md

-# Stratifying an SIR model by age group using AlgebraicPetri.jl
+# Stratifying an SEIR model by age group using AlgebraicPetri.jl
 Simon Frost (@sdwfrost)
 2024-07-22